Malizma333/line-rider-web-guide/pages/scripting_tutorials/basic_gravity.md

 ### Setting Gravity

 The overall gravity of a track can be set using the `$ENGINE_PARAMS` window property.
-This gravity value applies to all riders in the track.
+This gravity value applies to all riders within the track.
 This property should be set *before the track runs*.
 The following code sample sets the gravity to zero.

 ```js
 window.$ENGINE_PARAMS.gravity = {x: 0, y: 0};
 ```

-To get around having to run the gravity code before starting the track, the following code is used to reset the physics and camera caches.
-This code is especially useful for rerunning scripts that change gravity, and is included in all other script samples.
+To get around having to run the gravity code before starting the track each time, the following code is used to reset the physics and camera caches.
+This code is especially useful when rerunning scripts that change gravity, so it is included in all other script samples.

 ```js
 (function() {